 Fleischmann’s Glass Frog (Hyalinobatrachium fleischmanni)

-One of the most intriguing and visually stunning amphibians in Belize is Fleischmann’s Glass Frog.
-Its name comes from its almost translucent belly, through which you can see its internal organs, giving it a “glass-like” appearance.
+One of the most visually striking amphibians in Belize, the Fleischmann’s Glass Frog is famous for its translucent belly, through which internal organs are visible.
 These small, vibrant green frogs are famous for their unique look.

-- The most striking feature of Fleischmann’s Glass Frog is its translucent belly.
-The clear skin allows you to see the frog’s internal organs, including the heart and digestive system, which makes it look almost “glass-like.”
+- The clear, glass-like skin allows you to see the frog’s internal organs, including the heart and digestive system, giving it a truly unique appearance.

 - Unlike many frogs, the female Fleischmann’s Glass Frog lays her eggs on the underside of leaves above water.
 The male guards the eggs until they hatch into tadpoles, which fall into the water below, where they continue their life cycle.